-April 4, 2018: Jeffrey Lowe was arrested after being charged with three counts of unlawful possession of wild animals in November 2017.
-Lowe was also charged with one count of doing business without a license, to which he pleaded nolo contendere.
-The Las Vegas Municipal Court found him guilty on April 5, 2018, and issued a suspended jail sentence, \$2,500 in restitution, and a "stay out of trouble" order.
+April 2018: Jeffrey Lowe was arrested after being charged with three counts of not having a "license/permit" for "wild and farm animals" in November 2017.
+After withdrawing his not guilty plea, Lowe entered a "submit" plea.
+He was also charged with one count of doing business without a license, to which he pleaded nolo contendere.
+The Las Vegas Municipal Court found him guilty on April 5, 2018, of doing business without a license and issued a suspended jail sentence and a "stay out of trouble" order and ordered him to pay \$2,500 in restitution.
 (See the November 2017 entry.)